 Always check the price before accepting a ride with Uber in Argentina.
 And work out what it will cost you in your home currency (use xe.com).

 I personally use private airport transfers from Ezeiza International Airport (EZE) in Buenos Aires.
-But there are five (5) transport options from Ezeiza International Airport (EZE).
+But there are five (5) transport options from Ezeiza International Airport (EZE) to choose from.

 Is Uber Safe In Buenos Aires?

 Uber is safe to use in Buenos Aires and the rest of Argentina.
-And the regular taxis also safe to use.
-Uber is just not as cheap, convenient and often times is not as comfortable as the regular city taxis.
+And the regular taxis are also safe to use (unlike Colombia).
+Uber is not as cheap and convenient as the regular city taxis.
+And often times, when Uber sends a junk vehicle, your ride won’t be as comfortable as a regular city taxi.
+In my opinion, the taxis in Buenos Aires are leagues ahead of Uber.

 Final Thoughts – Uber In Buenos Aires